Criticism of Google: Antitrust

-From the 2000s onward, Google and parent company Alphabet Inc. have faced antitrust scrutiny over alleged anti-competitive conduct in violation of competition law in a particular jurisdiction.
+From the 2000s onward, Google and parent company Alphabet Inc. have faced antitrust scrutiny over alleged anti-competitive conduct in violation of competition law in several jurisdictions.
 Antitrust scrutiny of Google has primarily centered on the company's dominance in the search engine and digital advertising markets.
 The company has also been accused of leveraging control of the Android operating system to illegally curb competition.
 Google has also received antitrust scrutiny over its control of the Google Play store and alleged "self-preferencing" at the expense of third-party developers.
 Additionally, Google's alleged discrimination against rivals' advertisements on YouTube has been subject to antitrust litigation.
 More recently, Google Maps and the Google Automotive Services (GAS) package have become the target of antitrust scrutiny.

 European Union

 The European Commission has pursued several competition law cases against Google, namely: